kz04px/cuteataxx/settings.md

 The colour of player 2 in the .pgn file.

 ### __tournament__
-The type of tournament to play: roundrobin, gauntlet
+The type of tournament to play: roundrobin, roundrobin-mixed, gauntlet

 ### __print_early__
 Whether to print the results before the rating interval.